 IN THIS ISSUE

-Communications update – Recent stories from our Carcinogens in the News digest
+Communications update – New webinar recordings on our occupational exposure estimates and sun safety, recent stories from our Carcinogens in the News digest

-Our team recently published several journal articles on CAREX-related research, including:
+Our team recently published journal articles on CAREX-related research, including:

 A full list of our publications is available here.